ChangweiZhang/JARVIS-Azure-OpenAI-GPT4/README.md

 On a personal laptop, we recommend the configuration of `inference_mode: hybrid `and `local_deployment: minimal`.
 But the available models under this setting may be limited due to the instability of remote Hugging Face Inference Endpoints.

+If you can understand our configuration read logic, we strongly recommend that you create a new configuration file named `config_private.py` next to config.py, and transfer (copy) the configuration in config.py to config_private.py.
+Since config_private.py is not controlled by git, it can help keep your private information more secure.

 ## Screenshots

 <p align="center"><img src="./assets/screenshot_q.jpg"><img src="./assets/screenshot_a.jpg"></p>